antoabrand/JsAlgorigthms/readme.txt

 --BinarySearch(): - returns item user searches for or -1 if no item is found,
     ostensibly keeps cutting collection in half until item is found - time complexity 0 (log n)

+--OddAppearance(listOfitems, 'odd' || 'even'): - given a list of items - print out the
+    items that appear and odd or even amount of times depending on type of argument 'odd' || 'even'

+--RansomNote(): -function that takes two string arguments (msgText,magazineTxt) and searches
+    if it's possible to construct desired message with the available words in the magazineTxt string  - linear complexity